grantsrb/cogmtc/README.md

     "drop_p": float
         the probability of zeroing a neuron within the dense layers of the network.

+    "depths": tuple of ints
+        the depths of the cnn layers. the number of cnn layers is dependent on the number of items in this tuple "kernels": tuple of ints
+        the kernel sizes of the cnn layers. the number of items in this tuple should match that of the number of items in `depths` "strides": tuple of ints
+        the strides of the cnn layers. the number of items in this tuple should match that of the number of items in `depths` "paddings": tuple of ints
+        the paddings of the cnn layers. the number of items in this tuple should match that of the number of items in `depths`

     "langall": bool
         if false, language predictions only occur when the agent drops